kubermatic/docs/content/kubeone/master/architecture/compatibility/_index.en.md

 the current KubeOne version.
 The additional features include the KubeOne Terraform integration and the integration with Kubermatic machine-controller.

-KubeOne supports AWS, Azure, DigitalOcean, GCP, Hetzner Cloud, OpenStack, Packet, and VMware vSphere.
+KubeOne supports AWS, Azure, DigitalOcean, GCP, Hetzner Cloud, Nutanix\*, OpenStack, Packet, and VMware vSphere.

+\* Nutanix is supported as of KubeOne 1.4.0.

 ## Supported Kubernetes Versions